Deeper Commentary

 ideas concerning the restoration, whereby dry valleys would come alive

 with water and new growth.
-LXX "The lawgiver shall give blessings".
+LXX "For there the lawgiver shall give blessings".
 In Ps.

 23 David likens his exile to passing through the valley of the shadow of